mohammaddaoudfarooqi/Multi-Agent-AI/README.md

 ## 1. Overview

 The Multi-Agent AI System is a sophisticated application designed to handle complex queries through a collaborative approach using multiple specialized AI agents.
-It leverages Amazon's Bedrock service to access various Claude AI models, providing a versatile and powerful solution for a wide range of tasks, including problem-solving, analysis, coding, and visual interpretation.
+It leverages Amazon's Bedrock service to access various AI models, providing a versatile and powerful solution for a wide range of tasks, including problem-solving, analysis, coding, and visual interpretation.

 Key features:
 - Multiple specialized agents for different types of tasks